AppFolioOnboarding/tasks/tasks/03_display_images.md

 Acceptance criteria:
 - [ ] New images that are added show up on the homepage.
-- [ ] These images are persisted (if the browser is closed or even if the server is restarted).
+- [ ] These images are persisted if the browser is closed or even if the server is restarted.
 - [ ] Images are not displayed wider than 400px.

 Dependencies: